SujeethJinesh/ME344/summer_2025/README.md

 ## Serve locally

+Now that we've updated our vector database, we want our model to use that when asked for queries.
+To do this, we will make a request to our vector database when the user gives us a query, append that information we received from the database, and then send that whole prompt off to the model!

-Now we want to serve our model locally.
-To do this, we have provided an easy to interact with frontend so we can test out our model.
+We have provided an easy to interact with frontend so we can test out our model.

 cd into `chat-gpt-clone`